 To be fair, that's because Ledgermayne, Tibicenas, and Ultra-Tibicenas were built on Discordia.
 The face that is shown when they're defeated is the same face he uses when he's screaming and when he's defeated.

-And Gravelyn has recently gotten one when Noxus and Vordred take over her entire army of undead in the prelude to the big Shadowfall War.
+And Gravelyn has gotten one when Noxus and Vordred take over her entire army of undead in the prelude to the big Shadowfall War.

 King gets this kind of face when Amira 2.0 short-circuits and grows to giant size after he kisses her after claiming her as his wife.